joomengine/jcb-documentation/083-Manage-a-Components-Global-Config-Option-Field-in-Relation-With-Menu-Params.md

 * It is **hidden** from the Global Config screen.

 > **Note:**
-> In JCB version 2.9.15 and later, this behavior has been fixed to properly remove the “Global” reference when the field is menu-only.
+> In JCB version 2.9.15 and later, this behavior has been fixed to properly remove the "Global" reference when the field is menu-only.

 ---